amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 The very first line is `import os`.
 This is instructs python to load the `os` module.

-Modules, or code libraries designed to expand Python's functionality, can be, at times, a little tricky.
-There are different kinds of modules in Python:
+Modules, or code libraries designed to expand Python's functionality, can be a little tricky.
+There are a few kinds of modules within Python:
 * standard distribution modules, which are built into Python itself;
 * third-party modules, which you load, often at the start of your script;
-* home-made modules, which you create to meet your own specific needs.
+* home-made modules, which you create for yourself to meet your own specific needs.

-There are two ways to figure out which modules you already have installed.
+There are two ways to figure out which modules you have pre-installed.

-When you're in a Jupyter notebook or Python console:
+In a Jupyter notebook or Python console:

 ~~~
 help('modules')
 ~~~
 {: .language-python}

-When you're using a terminal:
+Or in a separate terminal window:

 ~~~
 pip list
 ~~~
 {: .language-bash}

-The base python environment has very few functions built-in.
+The base python environment only has a few functions built-in.
-In order to power yourself up, you need to import modules with the functions you need.
+In order to power up, you need to import modules with the abilities you need.
 You only need to load a module once per script.
 To make sure we load every module that we need, we typically put all of our import statements at the very top of a script.